Swisscom Ltd – Annual report – 31 December 2020

-In the fourth quarter of 2019 and after the completion of business planning, individual goodwill amounts were subjected to an impairment test.
+In the fourth quarter of 2020 and after the conclusion of business planning, individual goodwill amounts were subjected to an impairment test.
 The recoverable amount of a cash-generating unit is determined based on its value in use, applying the discounted cash flow (DCF) method.
-The projected free cash flows are estimated on the basis of the business plans approved by management.
-As a rule, the business plans cover a three-year period.
-A planning horizon of five years is used for the Fastweb impairment test.
-For the free cash flows extending beyond the detailed planning period, a terminal value was computed by capitalising the normalised cash flows using a steady long-term growth rate.
-The growth rate applied is that customarily assumed for the country or market.
+The projected free cash flows are estimated on the basis of the business plans approved by management, which as a rule cover a three-year period.
+A planning horizon of five years was used for the Fastweb impairment test.
+For free cash flows extending beyond the detailed planning period, a terminal value was computed by capitalising the normalised cash flows.
+A steady long-term growth rate that corresponds to the growth rates customary in the country or market was assumed.
 The projected cash flows and management assumptions are corroborated by external sources of information.
 The discount rate is derived from the Capital Asset Pricing Model (CAPM).
 This latter comprises the weighted value of own equity and external borrowing costs.
-For the risk-free interest rate which forms the basis of the discount rate, the yield from Swiss government bonds is taken (abroad: Germany) with a duration of ten years and a zero-interest rate, subject to a minimum interest rate of 1.5% (Switzerland) and 2.0% (abroad).
+For the risk-free interest rate which forms the basis of the discount rate, the yield from Swiss government bonds is taken (abroad: Germany) with a maturity of ten years and a zero-interest rate, subject to minimum interest rates of 1.5% (Switzerland) and 2.0% (abroad).
 For cash-generating units abroad, a risk premium for the country risk is then added.

 Discount rates and long-term growth rates